stanford-futuredata/ColBERT/README.md

 ## CPU execution

 This branch includes experimental support for CPU execution.
 We are actively working on optimizing CPU performance so please stay tuned for updates.
+We have included a new environment file specifically for CPU-only environments (`conda_env_cpu.yml`), but note that if you are testing CPU execution on a machine that includes GPUs you might need to specify `CUDA_VISIBLE_DEVICES=""` as part of your command.